 All admitted students are automatically considered for a merit scholarship, regardless of whether he or she has completed an application for financial aid.
 Eligibility for a merit scholarship is determined after a thorough review of all aspects of a student's application, including the overall academic record, strength of the academic program and extra-curricular involvement.
 In keeping with the holistic review of applications, there are no established minimum grades or standardized test scores required for merit scholarship consideration.
-Approximately 30% of the Class of 2015 was awarded a merit scholarship, and scholarships ranged from $7,000 to $25,000.
+Over 30% of students are awarded a merit scholarship, and scholarships range from $9,000 to $25,000.

 Students who are named Magis Scholars have excelled academically while also making the most of the opportunities presented to them through high school or their community.
 Magis Scholars are required to participate in certain activities, choosing from a wide array of opportunities that reflect our commitment to the integration of life and learning and the betterment of the community.
 The scholarship provides an annual grant of $25,000, which is renewable for four years provided students maintain a 3.0 GPA.